IhsanKhaliq/ascotraceR/README.md

 temperature, and the number of conidia produced per sporulating growing point depends on the level of resistance of the chickpea cultivar.
 As the model runs, it keeps a continuous track of non-infected, latent, infected and sporulating growing points (lesions).
-The ascotraceR’s minimum input requirements are location specific weather data and a list of input variables.
+The *ascotraceR*’s minimum input requirements are location specific weather data and a list of input variables.